 In India, emissions of sulfur dioxide have strongly increased over the last ten years, exacerbating haze problems over large parts of the country.
 However, owing to the COVID-19 pandemic, human and industrial activity dropped considerably since the beginning of its lockdown on 25 March 2020.

-The maps above show the averaged sulfur dioxide concentrations in April 2019, compared to April 2020.
+The maps above show the average sulfur dioxide concentrations in April 2019, compared to April 2020.
 The darker shades of red and purple depict greater concentrations of sulfur dioxide in the atmosphere, while the black dots indicate the locations of the large, coal-fired power plants.

 Sulfur dioxide concentrations have dropped significantly compared to the previous year, notably over New Delhi, over many large coal-fired power plants as well as other industrial areas.
 Some large plants in the northeast states of Odisha, Jharkhand, and Chhattisgarh have maintained a substantial level of activity, while others appear to have ceased entirely.